 Table Of Content

-Checking Account: Managing Your Finance
+Checking Account: Manage Your Money

 - ATM – An automatic teller machine is a super-easy way to get to the money in your checking account.
 As long as you use in-network machines you can get it without fees too, which means it’s also free access from wherever you are.

-- Debit Card – This is another free method to access your money and to use it without ever having to touch the cash itself.
+- Debit Card – This is another free method to access your money and use it without ever having to touch the cash itself.
 When you make a payment with a debit card you swipe it like a credit card, but the money comes out instantly like if you’d paid cash or with a check.

 - Check – Speaking of checks, they’re not as common for most people, but they’re actually quite simple.
 You have to write out a check with how much it’s for and who it’s going to and these have to be ordered directly from your bank.

 - Bill Pay – Paying your bills online is free through most financial institutions and you can usually set it up so it’s fully automatic too.
 That means it will also be much more convenient for you.